solana-foundation/developer-content/content/courses/native-onchain-development/program-security.md

 <Callout>

-PDAs, in particular, are more secure than externally-owned accounts because the program has full control over them.
-Ensuring ownership is a fundamental way to prevent malicious behavior. </Callout>
+PDAs are often considered to be trusted stores of a program's state.
+Ensuring the correct program owns the PDAs is a fundamental way to prevent malicious behavior.</Callout>

 #### Signer Checks